 - Appear similar to a government entity’s name

 Once you have found a fine-sounding and available name for your LLC, you might want to reserve it while completing other company formation documents.
+However, this is entirely optional, as you can simply register your LLC name in Step 3.

-Before filing the articles of organization with the Ohio Secretary of State, you need to designate a registered agent in Ohio (referred to as a statutory agent in the state).
+Before filing the Articles of Organization with the Ohio Secretary of State, you need to designate a registered agent in Ohio (referred to as a statutory agent in the state).

 All business entities in Ohio must have a statutory agent to receive service of process or other hand-delivered legal documents on behalf of your business entity.